 7. Why Prescription Inserts are Better than OTG Goggles

 Sunglass Rob and Tyler sift through every little thing that you should consider when buying a ski or snowboard goggle.
 No matter what it is, they have the answers to any questions you may have.

 There may not be a single answer to “Which snow goggles are the best?”
 And the better question may be “Which snow goggles are the best for me?”
 This guide will help you know what to look for in choosing your ski or snowboard goggle.
 Each year, every brand is stepping up the previous year’s offering to compete and hopefully come out on top.
 The good news for you is that no matter which brand you choose, you are going to get a solid snow goggle.
-Oakley, Smith, Dragon, SPY, ZEAL, Anon, and POC are top contenders in the world of snow goggles.
+Oakley, Smith, Dragon, SPY, Anon, and Giro are top contenders in the world of snow goggles.
 With the expansion of enhanced goggle technologies, the competition is stiff and the expectations are almost always exceeded.
 These brands produce ski goggles and snowboard goggles that will take your adventure to the next level.

 - Fit- A top priority in making your snow goggle selection is fit.
 If the size is not right you will not be able to fully enjoy all of the awesome features of your goggle.
 Most all snow goggles are unisex and have sizes from youth to extra-large.